Skip to contents

 recollect

-A logical indicating whether to return the output as a vrt_block or vrt_collection object. default is FALSE and the output is a character string of the output file path.
+A logical indicating whether to return the output as a vrt_block or vrt_collection object.
+Default is FALSE and the output is a character string of the output file path.

 weizfeld